magpie-ea/magpie-v3-docs/docs/01_designing_experiments/06_canvas.md

 Inside your layers, you can use the following built-in shapes to draw on your canvas. `x` and `y` are either the top left coordinates of the shape (in case of rectangular shapes), or the center coordinates of the shape (in case of radial shapes).

+All case components are reactive, meaning, whenever you change the config values, the drawing will update in real-time.

 #### CanvasCircle
 ```html
 <CanvasCircle :config="{